 - Contact recruiters: Build relationships with at least two recruiters in your industry.
 Recruiters live close to the market, so they know what you should be getting paid and can recommend skills to learn or recommend a higher-paying job.

 - Build passive income: With the right passive income ideas and some determination, you can succeed.
 Focus on ideas where you broker other people’s time instead of trading your own.
 Instead of walking dogs for a company that limits your hours and rates, start your own, get clients, then hire dog walkers.
 You can set your rates and you aren’t limited by the hours you have in a day.

 - Get free money: If you make purchases online, creating an account with a rebates site is a must.
 Start with one of our best cashback apps.
 They’re reputable and incredibly easy to use.
 If you use a credit card, one of the best money management tips around is to make sure it provides rewards.
 Just don’t use the rewards points as an excuse for unnecessary spending.

 Diversifying your income can be just as important as diversifying your investment portfolio.
 By starting a side hustle, you can bring cash in and give yourself additional financial security.

-While you can side hustle doing anything, you’re more likely to have success if you start a side hustle you enjoy doing and one where you set your own fee and hours.
+A side hustle is anything you do to make money outside of your full-time job.
+You’re most likely to have success if you start a side hustle you enjoy doing where you set your own fees and hours.

+While it’s not bad to drive for Lyft or Uber, there are real limitations with these types of side hustles.
 Any side hustle where you manage your own time and decide what you can charge has the potential to make you more money.

-Some of the best side hustles:
+Some of the Best Side Hustles: